-For clients which need to discover the services of a Query API, but operate in software such as web browsers where mDNS is unsupported, it is suggested that a bridging service is employed to present the mDNS (and merged unicast DNS) data via an HTTP service (or similar).
+For clients which need to discover the services of a Query API, but operate in software such as web browsers where DNS-SD is unsupported, it is suggested that a bridging service is employed to present the DNS-SD data via an HTTP service (or similar).

 The NMOS Registration and Query APIs are designed to be highly available and support failover without any visible consequence for a user operating a system which depends upon them.
-Recommended handling of common error codes and scenarios is covered in Behaviour.
+Handling of common error codes and scenarios is covered in Behaviour.

 Empty Request Bodies